-The editor of RIAU JOURNAL OF EMPOWERMENT received a scientific manuscript from the community service activities written in Bahasa Indonesia or English.
+The editor of RIAU JOURNAL OF EMPOWERMENT accepting the high-quality scientific manuscript from the community service activities written in Bahasa Indonesia or English.
 The manuscript is the author's original scientific work and is not the result of plagiarism.

 (2) Author Name: Write the author names without a title followed by his/her affiliation.
 Affiliation is the origin of the faculty and university for those who come from academic institutions.
 The affiliation can be the name of the institution for writers from non-academic institutions.
 All authors who contributed to the article included their email address.
 The editor suggested the author also include scholar profile links such as ORCID and Scopus (if any).
 The more complete the author's information submitted on the article will make it easier for the writer to connect to the manuscript online.

 (3) Abstract: Write the abstracts in two versions, Bahasa Indonesia and English, each with a maximum of 180 words.
-The abstract contains briefly the main contents of the writing, including objectives, problems or questions, method, and the results obtained from the community engagement.
+The abstract contains briefly the main contents of the writing, including background, objectives, method, and the results obtained from the community engagement.
 Provide a short theory review as the community services background.
 Write the main procedures used for the activity, including the observational and analytical methods.
 Summarize the main achievements, including specific impact on social, environment, and or economy.
 In addition, the author can mention the related prior researches to measure the contribution of the activities to science.

-(4) Keywords: The keyword is an essential part of abstracts.
+(4) Keywords: The keywords or phrases are an essential part of abstracts.
 The author sets 5-8 specific keywords and reflects what is important about the article.
 Examples of keywords could include theoretical concepts, methods, geographical areas, or community development themes.
 Keywords are separated with a semicolon (;).
 The author is required to align the Title, Abstract, and Keywords in the manuscript.

-In the application method section, describe clearly and concisely the method used to achieve the goals that have been set forth in the service activities.
-The results of that dedication must be measurable and the author is asked to explain the measurement tools used, both descriptively and qualitatively.
-Explain how to measure the level of success of service activities.
-The level of achievement can be seen in terms of attitudes, socio-cultural, and economic changes in the target community.
+At the methods section, describe clearly and concisely the method used to achieve the goals that have been set forth in the service activities.
+The results of that services must be measurable and the author is asked to explain the measurement tools used.
+Manuscript is required to explain how to measure the level of success of the community engagement program.
+The level of achievement can be seen in terms of attitudes, socio-cultural, and economic impact in the target community.

 Acknowledgements (if necessary)